AlaBouali/ubel/node/README.md

 | VS Code / Cursor / VSCodium extensions | ✅ | — | — | — | — | — | — |

 ✅ = built and shipped · ❌ = not currently possible/present for a stated reason · — = not applicable to that layer

+Cloud account misconfiguration scanning (AWS/GCP/Azure, via `ubel-cloud`) isn't tied to a dependency ecosystem, so it doesn't have a row here — see the [Cloud section](#cloud--aws--gcp--azure-misconfiguration-scanning) above.

 ---